Research Centre for AI and Education (RC4AIED)

 U:

-V: Varga-Atkins, Tündedocument-files.png (Centre for Innovation in Education, University of Liverpool, UK); Lanze Willem Vanermen direction-sign.png (Department of Educational Studies, Academy of Future Education, XJTLU)
+V: Varga-Atkins, Tündedocument-files.png (Centre for Innovation in Education, University of Liverpool, UK); Lanze Vanermen direction-sign.png (Department of Educational Studies, Academy of Future Education, XJTLU)

 W: Wang, Airong teacher.png(School of Language, XJTLU); Wang, Luchang teacher.png (Department of Applied Linguistics, XJTLU); Wang, Hua teacher.png(Hebei Institute of Environmental Engineering); Wang, Qiandirection-sign.png (Research Director, Academy of Future Education, XJTLU); Wang, Jialin home-assistant-pngrepo-com.png (student); Wang, Jing suit.png (Deputy Head, Learning Mall, XJTLU); Wang, Peiyao minion.png (student); Wang, Ping document-files.png (Head of Higher Education Division, ILEAD, Academy of Future Education, XJTLU); Wang, Yicheng teacher.png (School of Intelligent Finance and Business, XJTLU); Wang, Yizhi home-assistant-pngrepo-com.png (student); Wang, Yu teacher.png (Educational Development Unit, XJTLU); Wang, Ziyang home-assistant-pngrepo-com.png (student); Wei, Chenlong home-assistant-pngrepo-com.png (student); Wei, Dawei teacher.png (Department of Applied Linguistics, XJTLU); Wen, Run teacher.png (Department of Educational Studies, the Academy of Future Education, XJTLU) Wu, Guanjun businessman-globe.png (Dean, School of Politics and International Relations, East China Normal University); Wu, Yao teacher.png (School of Language, XJTLU); Wu, Yun teacher.png (Salisbury University); Wu, Zhaobin suit.png(Longhua District Education Bureau, Education Science Research Institute of information and technology minister and Shenzhen Youth Artificial Intelligence Education Association Executive Vice president).